Learn about Texas tornado season, Tornado Alley, and other tornado facts you need to create a tornado preparedness plan!

 Know the signs

 By learning various methods of identifying a tornado, you can act quickly to get you and your family to safety.
-Out in the open, a tornado is easy to spot during the day.
+Out in the open, a tornado can be easy to spot during the day.
 You'll see a rotating, lowered cloud with a funnel or funnels beginning to form beneath it.
+Remember, just because the you may not see a funnel stretching all the way to the ground does NOT mean there isn't a tornado there.
+Look to the ground beneath the cloud for debris beginning to swirl in the intensifying winds.

 However, when a tornado is considered rain wrapped, it is hiding within a veil of rain falling from the parent thunderstorm.
 This makes it difficult if not impossible to see.
 Also, they often occur at night when the only way to see it is through flashes of lightning.
 In these cases, you can't rely on your eyes to identify a tornado.